Skip to main content

 Sign up to get the latest insights and analysis on Israel-Palestine, alongside Turkey Unpacked and other MEE newsletters

-He has already promised to bring back a version of the Muslim ban, and this time would extend the immigration ban to include an "ideological screening" to weed out immigrants who sympathise with the Palestinian group Hamas.
+Later, he promised to bring back a version of the Muslim ban, and said that the new iteration would include "ideological screening" to weed out immigrants who sympathise with the Palestinian group Hamas.

 The 'most pro-Israel' US president ever

-The 7 October Hamas-led attacks on southern Israel were seen widely by the western world, particularly in the US, as a shock and a case of random terror unleashed by Palestinians.
+The 7 October Hamas-led attacks on southern Israel were seen by the West, particularly in the US, as a case of random terror unleashed by the Palestinians.

 But as Palestinian analysts have laid out, the war was a manifestation of a number of factors, including the dire economic situation in Gaza, repeated attacks by Israeli settlers on Palestinian land and also by the pushing of a potential deal to normalise ties between Saudi Arabia and Israel.